DeeHants/pyBall/protocol.md

 * Length: The number of words to store from the start address
 * Payload: The data to store from Start to Start + Length - 1

-Bank/sequence is `0x0000` in most cases, but for bank and sequence data, extends the address space up to 64x, 4 banks of 16 sequences.
+Bank/sequence address is `0x0000` in most cases, but for bank and sequence data, extends the address space up to 64x, to allow 4 banks of 16 sequences.
 All device settings are set on the first bank and sequence (`0x0000`).

 ### Re-initialise, 0xFF ###